intro-to-data/syllabus/syllabus.md

 - [Frank Harrell's blog: Statistical Thinking](http://www.fharrell.com/)

 ## Software

 The tools used in this class are Free and Open Source Software (FOSS).
 We'll discuss what that means in class, but for now it can simply mean you don't have to pay anything to use them.
-The first lab includes time to install and configure these tools.

 Students will use the following software: